djviodes/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    The closure comes from the "name" parameter getting called in the anonymous child function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    What remains the same is the "name" and what changes is the value of the roll.

 c.
 What is the lexical scope of `newRoll`?

+    The lexical scope of `newRoll` is the function used to randomly select a value for the dice.

 ### Task 3 - Stretch Goals